The Paperboy (2012)

 Directed by Lee Daniels

 There’s Zac Efron, the love-struck young protagonist.
 Nicole Kidman, the bombshell femme fatale.
 And John Cusack, the swamp-rat lunatic.
-If it looks like noire and sounds like noire, it probably is.
-But “The Paperboy” moves the noire genre south a bit.
+If it looks like noir and sounds like noir, it probably is.
+But “The Paperboy” moves the noir genre south a bit.
 In more ways than one.

 In the humid wetlands of Lately, Florida, 1969, convicted cop-murderer Hillary Van Wetter (Cusack, perfecting madness) is claiming innocence.
 At least a couple newspaper investigators, including Ward Jansen (Matthew McConaughey), might believe him.
 So does the inmate’s new girlfriend-from-the-outside, the big-haired Southern belle Charlotte Bless (Kidman in a Golden Globe-nominated role).
 When Ward’s brother Jack (Efron, all grown up) starts to fall for the sultry Charlotte, the sexual tension (as thick as the butter that accompanies these Southerners’ every meal) really begins to heat this thriller up.

 If the Oscars handed out awards for atmosphere, these hicks would snatch it up with their clammy hands.
 You can almost feel the sweat collecting on your brow.
 You’re probably just empathizing with these sweaty stars, but maybe it’s all those uncomfortable scenes of titillating carnal arousal.
 Kidman peeing on Efron’s jellyfish stings or Kidman and Cusack’s first “conjugal” visit.
 Director Lee Daniels (“Precious”) is no stranger to making you feel uncomfortable.
 If you can’t handle the heat, stay out of the bedroom, I guess.